terencezl/terencezl.github.io/index.md

 ### Clearview AI

+_Head of Engineering, 2025 - Present_<br>
-_Head of ML / Principal Engineer, 2021 - Present_
+_Head of ML / Principal Engineer, 2021 - 2025_

 I had previously worked on computer vision / facial recognition back in 2017, and really wanted to solve the two biggest problems in the industry - the accuracy of the algorithm, and the accuracy & scalability of the vector search engine at increasingly large sizes (deca-billion scale and more).
 Clearview was the perfect opportunity for me.
-I ended up solving them in each of the two years when I was here.
-In addition, I took on a lot more strategic and people responsibilities.
+I ended up solving them in the first two years when I was here.
+In addition, I grew a lot more here.

+IC work:

 * Created a facial recognition [algorithm](https://pages.nist.gov/frvt/reportcards/11/clearviewai_000.html) ranked **US #1** and **World #2** (at time of submission) by [NIST](https://pages.nist.gov/frvt/html/frvt11.html).
-* Researched & implemented a **deca-B** [vector search engine](https://www.clearview.ai/post/how-we-store-and-search-30-billion-faces) that was **100+** times the SOTA throughput.
+* Researched & implemented a **deca-B** [vector search engine](https://www.clearview.ai/post/how-we-store-and-search-30-billion-faces) that has proven its value.
 Fused high-profile open-source C++ libraries and created Python bindings.
 Near-term 1/10 server cost & much higher capacity.
 Long-term $multi-M annual savings.
 * Achieved SOTA accuracy in the domain category with efficient model training orchestrating a cluster of nodes.
-Became early adopters of alternative chips, e.g. [Intel Habana Gaudi2](https://habana.ai/products/gaudi3/).
+Became early adopters of alternative chips, e.g. [Intel Habana Gaudi2](https://habana.ai/products/gaudi2/).
 * Drove model efficiency using distillation training, quantization, pruning/trimming & hardware acceleration.
 Streamlined deployment with model encryption & serving engines.
 * Established foundational ML/data practices & native (C++ & Rust) tooling for performance-sensitive tasks.
 * Led cross-functional collaboration to design & implement multiple compute-intensive data pipelines & inference infra for images/videos, resulting in $100k cost reduction per recurring batch job.
-* Co-wrote legal documents, marketing materials & public letters, engaged with policy officials to establish the company reputation.

 <details markdown=block>
 <summary markdown=span>**MORE**</summary>